EliMCGamerGuy/Realmspace/docs/Acts/Act 1 - Copper Steel's Journal.md

-# Copper's Journal
+# Act 1 - Copper Steel's Journal
-annotated by Copper Steel in 5AU
+Annotated by Copper Steel in 5AU

 ---